Gate Freezing Method for Gradient-Free Variational Quantum Algorithms in Circuit Optimization: Additional experiments -- Parameter Threshold Crossings Without Gate Freezing with Other Circuit Ansätze

 In this section, we provide additional results for the gate freezing iterations, similar to Sec.~\ref{gate_freeze_iters_section} but with different ansatz circuits (types B, C, and D).
-The circuits are provided in the Appendix~\ref{appendix_C}.
-For all optimizers, we use the parameter-based gate freezing method.
+The circuits are provided in the Appendix~\ref{appendix_circuits}.
+For all optimizers, we use the parameter-based distance metric.

-The additional results for \verb|Rotosolve| optimizer are shown in Fig.~\ref{rotosolve_additional_ansatz}.
-Each row corresponds to the results for different ansatz circuits B1 (cascade), C1 (cyclic entangling), and D1 (one-qubit connector) from Appendix~\ref{appendix_C}, respectively.
+The additional results for \verb|Rotosolve| are shown in Fig.~\ref{rotosolve_additional_ansatz}.
+Each row corresponds to the results for different ansatz circuits B1 (cascade), C1 (cyclic entangling), and D1 (one-qubit connector) from Appendix~\ref{appendix_circuits}, respectively.
 For ansatz circuit B1, we have similar results as in Sec.~\ref{gate_freeze_iters_section}.
-If the threshold is set to $T=0.001$, the B1 and C1 share a similar structure that both have the most gate freezes in the last layer, but for the C1 ansatz, they are spread out and not concentrated for the single qubit as in B1.
+If the threshold is set to $T=0.001$, the B1 and C1 share a similar structure that both have the highest average for $\bm{\kappa}_d$ in the last layer, but for the C1 ansatz, they are spread out and not concentrated for the single qubit as in B1.
 Ansatz D1 seems to have no clear structure when compared to B1 and C1.
-Furthermore, no clear pattern emerges, except that some gates on the first qubit have the most gate freezes.
-Also, with $T=0.01$ and $T=0.005$ for the D1 Ansatz, the gate freezes are more focused on the first layer of the circuit, respectively.
+Furthermore, no clear pattern emerges, except that some gates on the first qubit have higher averages for $\bm{\kappa}_d$.
+Also, with $T=0.01$ and $T=0.005$ for the D1 Ansatz, the gates with higher averages for $\bm{\kappa}_d$ are more focused on the first layer of the circuit, respectively.

 The results for \verb|Fraxis| are shown in Fig.~\ref{fraxis_additional_ansatz}.
-For $T=0.01$, all ansätze have about the same behavior, where the gates in the first layer are less often frozen compared to the rest.
+For $T=0.01$, all ansätze have about the same behavior, where the gates in the first layer have lower averages $\bm{\kappa}_d$ compared to the rest.
 When we set $T=0.005$, the results are similar, except for the ansatz D2.
-The gates in the second layer are frozen more frequently than those in the first and last layers.
-The gate freezes are more spread out compared to other ansatz circuits, as in \verb|Rotosolve|'s case.
+The gates in the second layer obtain a higher average $\bm{\kappa}_d$ than those in the first and last layers.
+They are more spread out compared to other ansatz circuits, as in \verb|Rotosolve|'s case.
 Finally, when we set $T=0.001$, the gates in the first and second layers have similar low average values for ansätze B2 and C2.
-The most frozen gate for D2 is the first gate in the optimization sequence, the top left gate.
-The least frozen gates are located in the last layer, primarily affecting qubits with lower indices.
+The gate with the highest average for D2 is the first gate in the optimization sequence, the top left gate.
+The gates with the lowest averages are located in the last layer, primarily affecting qubits with lower indices.